 I'm a chef, journalist, and adventurer.

-I've cooked at El Bulli in Spain and Alain Ducasse in Paris.
-I've also staged at Alinea and Moto in Chicago.
+I've staged at El Bulli in Spain, Alain Ducasse in Paris, and Alinea and Moto in Chicago.

-I've also cooked at the Michelin two-starred restaurant Les Ambassadeurs under chef Jean-François Piège in the Hôtel de Crillon in Paris.
+I've worked in numerous establishments as a cook - from the Michelin two-starred restaurant Les Ambassadeurs under chef Jean-François Piège in the Hôtel de Crillon in Paris to the chef for a fishing boat and lodge in Alaska

 In 2001, I interviewed Julia Child.

-I live in Chicago with my sister Annie, the Creative Product Designer for Paper Source, and our dog Kiba, a 100ish pound Giant Malamute mix from Alaska.
+I live with my sister Annie, the master craft designer for Paper Source, and our dog Kiba, a 100 pound Giant Malamute mix adopted in Alaska.

 VIDEO CLIPS